 Resident Evil by Philip J Reed

-Now a sprawling video game franchise with no shortage of film adaptations, tie-in products, and remakes, Resident Evil has kept us on the edge of our seats for decades with its tried-and-true brand of jump scares, zombie action, and biological horror.
-But even decades after its release, we can’t stop revisiting the original’s thrills, chills, and—sometimes unintentional—spills.
+Now a sprawling video game franchise, Resident Evil has kept us on the edge of our seats for decades with its tried-and-true brand of jump scares, zombie action, and biological horror.
+But even decades after its release, we can’t stop revisiting the original’s thrills, chills, and sometimes unintentional spills.

-Pop culture writer and horror cinephile Philip J Reed takes dead aim at 1996’s Resident Evil, the game that first defined “survival horror” and then turned it into an entire genre.
+Pop culture writer and horror cinephile Philip J Reed takes dead aim at 1996’s Resident Evil, the game that named and defined the genre we now call “survival horror.”
 While examining Resident Evil’s influences from the worlds of film, literature, and video games alike, Reed’s love letter to horror examines how the game’s groundbreaking design and its atmospheric fixed-cam cinematography work to thrill and terrify players—and why that terror may even be good for you.

-Philip J Reed is an award-winner author and critic living in Denver, Colorado.
-He enjoys horror, video games, and horror video games.
-He has been writing professionally about games for more than ten years for outlets including Nintendo Life and TripleJump.
+Philip J Reed is an award-winning author and critic living in Denver, Colorado.
+He has written about games for outlets including Nintendo Life and TripleJump.
 Reed manages Noiseless Chatter and is allergic to cats.